University Of California, San Diego

 Magic mushroom compound tested for phantom limb pain

-Symptom relief CompletedThis early study tested whether psilocybin, the active ingredient in magic mushrooms, could be safely given to people with chronic phantom limb pain after an amputation.
-Ten participants received either psilocybin or a placebo in a supportive setting.
-The goal was to see if it re…
+Symptom relief CompletedThis small pilot study tested whether psilocybin, the active ingredient in magic mushrooms, can be safely given to people with chronic phantom limb pain after an amputation.
+Ten participants received either psilocybin or a placebo (niacin) in a supportive setting.
+The main goals …

 Phase: PHASE1 • Sponsor: University of California, San Diego • Aim: Symptom relief